hgrano/HaXPath/README.md

 -- Type of the <menu> node.
 data Menu

+instance IsNode Menu where
+  nodeName _ = "menu"

 -- A <menu> node.
-menu :: S.Node MenuSchema Menu
+menu :: S.Node Menu
-menu = S.namedNode "a"
+menu = S.namedNode

 -- Type of the <item> node.
 data Item

+instance IsNode Item where
+  nodeName _ = "item"

 -- An <item> node.
-item :: S.Node MenuSchema Item
+item :: S.Node Item
 item = S.namedNode "item"

 -- Type of the "name" attribute data Name

--- An <item> may have a "name" attribute. instance S.NodeAttribute Item Name
+instance IsAttribute Name where attributeName _ = "name"

 -- @name
-name :: S.Attribute Name
-name = S.at "name"
+-- "as" is a type-level list of attributes used within the expression.
+-- The "Member" constraint is used to show that the name attribute has been used, which is useful for type-checking that -- this attribute can in fact be present in the context in which it is used. name :: S.Member Name as => S.Text as name = S.at (Proxy :: Proxy Name)

 -- Type of the "price" attribute data Price

--- An <item> may have a "price" attribute. instance S.NodeAttribute Item Price
+instance IsAttribute Price where attributeName _ = "price"

 -- @price
-price :: S.Attribute Price
+price :: S.Member Price as => S.Text as
-price = S.at "price"
+price = S.at (Proxy :: Proxy Price)

+-- Menu is the only possible node at the top level of the document type instance S.Relatives (DocumentRoot MenuSchema) S.Child '[Menu]

+-- The only possible child node of a menu is item type instance S.Relatives Menu S.Child '[Item]

--- Our menu schema may only have <menu> and <item> nodes. instance S.SchemaNodes MenuSchema '[Menu, Item]
+-- An <item> may have "name" and "price" attributes. type instance S.Attributes Item '[Name, Price]

--- Select all the waffles items p = S.fromRoot $ S.child menu ./ item # name `S.contains` ("Waffle" :: S.Text)
+-- Select all the waffles items
-S.show p == "/child::menu/child::item[contains(@name, 'Waffle')]"
+S.show (S.root /. menu /. item # name `S.contains` "Waffle") == "/child::menu/child::item[contains(@name, 'Waffle')]"

--- The follwing will not type check because <menu> does not have a price S.fromRoot $ S.child menu # price =. ("$7.50" :: S.Text)
+-- The following will not type check because <menu> does not have a price S.root /. menu # price =. "$7.50"

+-- The following will not type check because <item> cannot exist at the top level of the document S.root /. item
 ```

-Currently there are no constraints on the axis relationships bewteen nodes.
-For example, there is no constraint that
-`<item>` must be a child of `<menu>` in the above example.
-This will be added in future.